sandboxie-plus/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Problem: BITS service seems to be broken since a few Windows 10 releases, as it's using some parts of WMI which is blocked in Sandboxie.

-Solution: A workaround is available, see [#1081](https://github.com/sandboxie-plus/Sandboxie/issues/1081#issuecomment-933021149).
+Solution: A workaround was directly included on [v1.0.1 / 5.55.1](https://github.com/sandboxie-plus/Sandboxie/releases/tag/1.0.1).

 ### I can't find my issue in this list